PM sends emergency medicines for Bhutan | The Asian Age Online, Bangladesh

-Prime Minister Sheikh Hasina has sent two consignments of emergency medicines for the safety of senior citizens of Bhutan to prevent them from attacks of COVID-19.
+Prime Minister Sheikh Hasina sent two consignments of emergency medicines for the safety of senior citizens of Bhutan to prevent them from attacks of COVID-19 virus.

-The Prime Minister sent these medicines from her Relief and Welfare Fund at the request of the King of Bhutan as a gesture in view of historic excellent bilateral ties with Bhutan which is the first country to extend recognition of Bangladesh after independence.
+The Prime Minister sent these medicines from her Relief and Welfare Fund at the request of the King of Bhutan as a gesture in view of historic excellent relations with Bhutan which is the first country to extend recognition of Bangladesh after her independence, said ministry of foreign affairs here on Thursday.

-The medicines include 10 lakh units of Multi-Vitamin Bextram Gold manufactured by BEXIMCO Pharma and 5 lakh units of Vitamin C Ceevit manufactured by Square Pharma, said the Ministry of Foreign Affairs on Thursday.
+The medicines include ten lakh units of Multi-Vitamin Bextram Gold manufactured by Beximco Pharma and five lakh units of Vitamin C Ceevit manufactured by Square Pharma.

 Leave Your Comments